-Dubbed the ‘Beverly Hills of the Southwest’, what was once a rural outpost now boast multi-million dollar mansions, golf resorts and luxury resorts galore.
+Dubbed the ‘Beverly Hills of the Southwest’, what was once a rural outpost now boast multi-million-dollar mansions, golf courses and luxury resorts galore.
 Paradise Valley boasts an impressive range of restaurants and shopping facilities, most of which are based along N Scottsdale Road.
 It’s popular with wealthy families because of the prestigious schools that are located close by.
 For those with cash to splash, Paradise Valley has it all.

-Just a short drive from Phoenix city centre, Gilbert is the family-friendly suburb.
-Families choose Gilbert because of its beautiful family homes, neighbourhood parks and, perhaps most importantly, excellent public schooling options.
+Just a short drive from Phoenix city centre, is the family-friendly suburb of Gilbert.
+Families choose Gilbert because of its beautiful family homes, neighbourhood parks and, perhaps most importantly, excellent public schools.
 The suburb is in constant development with new housing complexes popping up as well as numerous child-friendly facilities.
 Gilbert’s is a bike-friendly area with loads of cycle paths and bicycle storage facilities that have been installed to encourage local residents to stay active.
-Gilbert’s nightlife scene is also pretty impressive and its range of laid-back bars and fantastic eateries means there is no need to travel into town for a night out.
+Gilbert’s nightlife scene is also pretty impressive, and its range of laid-back bars and fantastic eateries means there is no need to travel into town for a night out.

 Scottsdale is pretty much a city within itself.
 There is quite a buzz about the downtown area which boasts everything from great shopping facilities at Fashion Square to trendy yoga studios, coffee shops and quaint eateries.
 The downtown part of Scottsdale is popular with young professionals who have the disposable income to enjoy the perks of luxury-apartment living at the Scottsdale Waterfront.